AuDang/RaceR/README.md

 `https://github.com/AuDang/RaceR.git`

-Install the dependencies for the backend and frontend
+Install the dependencies for the backend and frontend folders

 `npm install`

 Add a .env file in the backend with everything from the .env example

-Create a POSTGRESQL user and password
+Create a postgresql user and password

 `CREATE USER racer_app WITH PASSWORD 'password' CREATEDB;`

-Create a database with what is used within the .env file
+Create a database with what is included in the .env file

 `CREATE DATABASE racer_db WITH OWNER racer_app;`